-By Dates August Follow up with Webelos to attend Fall Camporee with troop September Invite Webelos to participate in troop activities: Court of Honor, hike, service project, etc. Plan Key Leader meeting with pack and invite Webelos and parents.
+By Dates Assistant Scoutmaster/ August Follow up with Webelos to attend Fall Camporee with Webelos Coordinator Responsibilities While new youth recruitment events need to happen, know that Webelos are the source of 90% of all new Scouts.
+They are the lifeblood of the future of your troop, and you must put extra work into cultivating the relationship.
+Invite the Arrow of Light Dens to have their meeting at the same time/location as the troop.
+Schedule a key leader meeting by October with the partner pack.
+Arrange for Webelos dens to visit troop meetings/outings.
+Assign a Scout who will provide a good example of Scouting to be the Webelos Den Chief Attend pack and/or pack committee meeting as often as possible during the year to keep the lines of communication open and become acquainted with the Webelos leaders and parents to join the troop with the Webelos as a new Patrol Adviser, Assistant Scoutmaster or committee member.
+September troop Invite Webelos to participate in troop activities: Court of Honor, hike, service project, etc. Plan Key Leader meeting with pack and invite Webelos and parents.
 October Attend Key leader meeting.
-Plan and schedule dates for: orientation/camp promotion, troop meeting visit & pack graduation/transition.
+Plan and schedule dates for: orientation/camp promotion, troop meeting visit & pack graduation/tran sition.
 November Invite Webelos and parents to orientation meeting.
 Webelos complete applications.
 Include summer camp promotion.
 November- February Select troop activities for Webelos to attend.
-Coordinate February with Webelos leaders and invite Webelos and parents to attend February- March Troop attends the Pack crossover event.
+Coordi- nate with Webelos leaders and invite Webelos and parents to attend February- March Troop attends the Pack crossover event.
 The youth transition paperwork is turned into the Scout Office no later than May 1 April- May New Scouts camp with the troop.
 Troop follows up with Webelos who haven't transitioned.
-Send youth Boy Scout representation to Webelos Woods.
+Send youth Scouts BSA representation to Webelos Woods.